KILTprotocol/docs/docs/develop/sdk/1-dev-setup.md

 ### Deployment Complexity

-Deploying a parachain is more complext than deploying a standalone chain.
+Deploying a parachain is more complex than deploying a standalone chain.
 For the standalone node, you simple execute a single docker command.
 The task of spinning up a parachain can be split up in three steps.